-Goa, billiards & $2mn basket of sausages: Ex-finance minister’s trial full of weird details
+Goa, billiards & $2mn basket of sausages: Ex-economy minister’s trial full of weird details

 Ulyukayev was detained in November 2016 on charges of allegedly receiving a $2 million bribes in return for his ministry’s support for a positive assessment allowing state oil company Rosneft to complete a deal on purchasing the government's stake in another Russian oil major, Bashneft.

 At the time of his arrest, Ulyukayev occupied the post of Russian economy minister, which makes him the highest-ranking Russian official ever to face corruption charges.